 Oquawka is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Oquawka with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.57% of adults in Oquawka have a bachelor's degree or advanced degree.
+The education level of Oquawka citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.21% of adults 25 and older in Oquawka have a college degree.

-Oquawka is a somewhat ethnically-diverse village.
 The people who call Oquawka home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oquawka residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oquawka include German, Irish, English, Swedish, and Norwegian.
+Important ancestries of people in Oquawka include German, Irish, English, Swedish, and Italian.

 The most common language spoken in Oquawka is English.
 Other important languages spoken here include Urdu and Spanish.